Sandra Eula Lee

 Curated by Karen Shaw with Rob Carter, Emily Feinstein, Chuyen Huynh, Olivia Kaufman, Jongil Ma, and Junko Sugimoto

-**Two waters (Seeds in a wild garden) at Brooklyn Botanic Garden
+Two waters at Brooklyn Botanic Garden, NY

 **Real Community Engagement, Aljira Center for Contemporary Art, Newark, NJ